Vindici-Co/3Dvation-SocialMediaApp/README.md

 ## Next create an environment file named .env in the root directort of the client and server folders
-*note: all Amazon Auroura info can be found under instance dashboard*
+*note: all Amazon Auroura info can be found under instance dashboard* *note: all firebse info can be found under project settings*

 Server Env file should contain:
 1. RDS_HOSTNAME = (Amazon Auroura RDS hostname **or** localhost if running on your machine)